m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  * `match` constructs are [easy to write unsafely](http://typelevel.org/blog/2014/11/10/why_is_adt_pattern_matching_allowed.html#a-selector-subtlety) and can often be replaced with `fold` (e.g. never `match` an `Option` or an `Either` (unless you need to for `@tailrec`))
  * `if`/`else` is generally a sign that you want an ADT (`sealed trait`).
 So is a datastructure full of `Option`s or `Either`s, especially if there are invariants that relate them (e.g. "if `a` is `Some` then `b` is `Left`").
 I recommend defining a `fold` method on your ADT as in the previous point.
- * if there are two different states, make them two different types (e.g. a few months ago I had a bug where I passed a graph to a function that expected that graph to have been filtered by another function first.
+ * If there are two different states, make them two different types (e.g. a few months ago I had a bug where I passed a graph to a function that expected that graph to have been filtered by another function first.
 Solution: make the filtered graph and the unfiltered graph different types).
  *  folds (or just regular code flow) that produce a value and accumulate a secondary value (e.g. a list) should be represented as `Writer`
  * Any construction that threads a secondary "state" value through should be represented as `State`
  * Cheat sheet for validation-like code: